varajala/microtest/docs/running.md

 ## Running

 Microtest can be used to run tests automatically in two different ways.
-The first way is to use the **microtest.run** function and run the python module normally as a script.
+The first way is to use the **microtest.run** function and run the module normally as a script.

 Let's revisit the example from the [basics](basics.md) section: